mfisher87/mfisher87.github.io/content/posts/website-repo-pr-preview/index.md

 GitHub provides many free features to open-source projects on its platform.
 This includes GitHub Pages, a service for hosting "static" (HTML, CSS, Javascript) websites.
-In combination with open-source software and other GitHub services, you can achieve comparable power to "dynamic" web authoring tools like WordPress with the benefits of open collaboaration on GitHub.
+In combination with open-source software and other GitHub services, you can achieve a comparable authoring experience to "dynamic" content management systems like WordPress.
+In addition, you get the benefits of open collaboaration on GitHub.

 ![A workflow using [GitHub Actions](https://github.com/features/actions) to automatically run a [static site generator](https://jamstack.org/glossary/ssg/) to build